codename0og/codename-rvc-fork-3/README.md

 - Configurable learning-rate warmup. <br/> ( Provides an ability to give your training a lil warmup, potentially yielding better results. )

-- Configurable moving average loss for Generator and Discriminator. <br/> ( Helps with better judgement on which epoch to choose. )
+- New logging mechanism for losses: Average loss per epoch logged as the standard loss, <br/>and rolling average loss over 5 epochs to evaluate general trends and the model's performance over time. <br/>` Both work for each metric individually. `

-- Features a different optimizer: Ranger2020 <br/> ( More advanced than stock AdamW. )
+- Features a different optimizer: RAdam ( Rectified Adam ) <br/> ( More init. stability and compared to AdamW, doesn't require using / configuring warmup. ) <br/> ` Most likely better convergence / generalization on average, compared to plain AdamW without a warmup.   `

-- Support for following vocoders: HiFi-gan, MRF-HiFi-gan, Refine-GAN
+- Support for following vocoders: HiFi-GAN, MRF-HiFi-gan and Refine-GAN.

 - Mel spectrogram % similarity metric.